 - access_mode.
 Returns the access mode of the table.
 The access mode can be read_only or read_write. - arity.
 Returns the arity of records in the table as specified in the schema. - attributes.
 Returns the table attribute names that are specified in the schema. - checkpoints.
-Returns the names of the currently active checkpoints, which involve this table on this node. - cookie.
+Returns the names of the currently active checkpoints, which involve this table on this node.

+- cookie.
 Returns a table cookie, which is a unique system-generated identifier for the table.
 The cookie is used internally to ensure that two different table definitions using the same table name cannot accidentally be intermixed.
 The cookie is generated when the table is created initially. - disc_copies.
-Returns the nodes where a disc_copy of the table resides according to the schema. - disc_only_copies.
-Returns the nodes where a disc_only_copy of the table resides according to the schema. - index.
+Returns the nodes where a disc_copy of the table resides according to the schema. - disc only copies.
+Returns the nodes where a disc only copy of the table resides according to the schema - index.
 Returns the list of index position integers for the table. - load_node.
 Returns the name of the node that Mnesia loaded the table from.
-The structure of the returned value is unspecified, but can be useful for debugging purposes. - load_order.
+The structure of the returned value is unspecified, but can be useful for debugging purposes. - load order.
 Returns the load order priority of the table.
 It is an integer and defaults to 0 (zero). - load_reason.
 Returns the reason of why Mnesia decided to load the table.
-The structure of the returned value is unspecified, but can be useful for debugging purposes. - local_content.
-Returns true or false to indicate if the table is configured to have locally unique content on each node. - master_nodes.
+The structure of the returned value is unspecified, but can be useful for debugging purposes. - local content.
+Returns true or false to indicate if the table is configured to have locally unique content on each node. - master nodes.
 Returns the master nodes of a table. - memory.
-Returns the number of words allocated to the table on this node. - ram_copies.
-Returns the nodes where a ram_copy of the table resides according to the schema. - record_name.
+Returns for ram_copies and disc_copies tables the number of words allocated in memory to the ٠ table on this node.
+For disc_only_copies tables the number of bytes stored on disc is returned. - ram copies.
+Returns the nodes where a ram copy of the table resides according to the schema. - record name.
 Returns the record name, common for all records in the table. - size.
 Returns the number of records inserted in the table. - snmp.
 Returns the SNMP struct. [] means that the table currently has no SNMP properties. - storage_type.
 Returns the local storage type of the table.
 It can be disc_copies, ram_copies, disc_only_copies, or the atom unknown. unknown is returned for all tables that only reside remotely. - subscribers.
 Returns a list of local processes currently subscribing to local table events that involve this table on this node. - type.
 Returns the table type, which is bag, set, or ordered_set. - user_properties.
 Returns the user-associated table properties of the table.
-It is a list of the stored property records.
+It is a list of the stored property records. - version.

-- version.
 Returns the current version of the table definition.
 The table version is incremented when the table definition is changed.
 The table definition can be incremented directly when it has been changed in a schema transaction, or when a committed table definition is merged with table definitions from other nodes during startup. - where_to_read.
 Returns the node where the table can be read.
 If value nowhere is returned, either the table is not loaded or it resides at a remote node that is not running. - where_to_write.
 Returns a list of the nodes that currently hold an active replica of the table. - wild_pattern.
 Returns a structure that can be given to the various match functions for a certain table.
 A record tuple is where all record fields have value ''.